slowkow/allelefrequencies/README.md

 Definitions:

 - `alleles_over_2n` (Alleles / 2n) Allele Frequency: total number of
   copies of the allele in the population sample in three decimal format.

 - `indivs_over_n` (Individuals / n) Percentage of individuals who have the allele or gene.

-  - `n` (Individuals / n) Number of individuals sampled from the population.
+- `n` (Individuals) Number of individuals sampled from the population.

 ## Examples